alpenwasser/pitaya/doc/report/README.md

 ## bundledoc
 For archival purposes, `snapshot` and  `bundledoc` can be used.
-The `snapshot` package creates a list of all  dependencies of the document (class files, font files, etc.),  while the `bundledoc`  utility (a Perl  script) can be  used to gather all files from that list and pack them, and all else which is needed to build the document, into an archive.
+The `snapshot` package  creates a  list of  all dependencies  of the  document (class  files, package  files, font  files,  etc.),  while the  `bundledoc`  utility (a  Perl script) can be used to gather all files  from that list and pack them, and all else which is needed to build the document, into an archive.

 ### Creating an Archive
 `snapshot` 's  dependency list file  will be placed  in `build/Main.dep`.
 Each